 The Hubble study will appear in an upcoming issue of the Astrophysical Journal.

-The science team consists of A. Deason and P. Guhathakurta of UCO/Lick Observatory, University of California, Santa Cruz, Calif., and R.P. van der Marel, S.T.
+The science team consists of A. Deason and P. Guhathakurta of UCO/Lick Observatory, University of California, Santa Cruz, California, and R.P. van der Marel, S.T.
 Sohn, and T.M.
 Brown of the Space Telescope Science Institute, Baltimore, Maryland.